sanger-tol/asg-assembly-course-2021/practical_tutorial.md

 Looking at the statistics and BUSCO results for the hifiasm assembly, answer the following questions:

-&nbsp;&nbsp;&nbsp;&nbsp; 5-) Why do we have a “p” and “a” assembly results?
+&nbsp;&nbsp;&nbsp;&nbsp; 5.
+Why do we have a “p” and “a” assembly results?

-&nbsp;&nbsp;&nbsp;&nbsp; 6-) What is the general statistics for the primary and alternate assemblies?
+&nbsp;&nbsp;&nbsp;&nbsp; 6.
+What is the general statistics for the primary and alternate assemblies?
 How many contigs?
 N50?
 Total assembly length?

-&nbsp;&nbsp;&nbsp;&nbsp; 7-) How many complete BUSCO genes are identified in the primary contigs?
+&nbsp;&nbsp;&nbsp;&nbsp; 7.
+How many complete BUSCO genes are identified in the primary contigs?
 How many of them were duplicated?

 ### 2.3 - Interpreting purge_dups outputs

-As you learned in the theoretical classes, separation of haplotypes is usually not complete, and we use a software called [purge_dups](https://github.com/dfguan/purge_dups) to further separate the haplotypes and to remove remaining haplotypic duplication from the primary assembly.
-Purge_dups has many steps, and because we don't have the time to run it here with you, we have generated the results for you.
-Now, as you have done with the hifiasm results, you will generate the general statistics for the purged assemblies and evaluate the BUSCO results.
+As you learned in the theoretical classes, separation of haplotypes is usually not complete.
+We use a software called [purge_dups](https://github.com/dfguan/purge_dups) to further separate the haplotypes and to remove remaining haplotypic duplication from the primary assembly.
+Purge_dups has many steps and can take a significant amount of time to run.
+That's why the assembly produced by hifiasm was purged for you in advance and now you can generate the general statistics for the purged assemblies and evaluate the BUSCO results.

     singularity exec /home/training/assembly/images/asmstats.sif asmstats /home/training/assembly/data/assembly/idEriArbu1/purged/idEriArbu1.purged.fa.gz
     singularity exec /home/training/assembly/images/asmstats.sif asmstats /home/training/assembly/data/assembly/idEriArbu1/purged/idEriArbu1.purged.htigs.fa.gz